Sun Yat-sen Mausoleum: High profile visits

-In a historical documentary, Chiang Kai-shek, former President of the Republic of China, officiated the opening and paid his visit to Mausoleum reporting his victory of the Northern Expedition to unify China in 1929.
-Chiang also made a second visit in summer of 1946 after the conclusion of the Second World War to report the victory for his cause that mainland China was once again in Chinese sovereignty.
+In 1929, Republic of China (ROC) President Chiang Kai-shek opened and visited the mausoleum after the Nationalist government's victory in the Northern Expedition.
+In the summer of 1946, President Chiang Kai-shek made a second visit after the ROC's victory in the Second Sino–Japanese War.

-On 27 April 2005, Kuomintang (KMT) Chairman Lien Chan, his wife, and other KMT members visited the Mausoleum.
-It was the first visit of KMT members to the site since 1949.
+On 27 April 2005, Kuomintang (KMT) Chairman Lien Chan, his wife, and other KMT members visited the mausoleum during their mainland trip.
+This was the first visit by KMT members since the end of the Chinese Civil War in 1949.

-On 15 November 2006, a visit was made to the mausoleum by Sun's granddaughter, Sun Huiying, who was by then over eighty years old.
+On 15 November 2006, Sun's granddaughter Sun Huiying, who was by then over eighty years old, made a visit to the mausoleum.

-In May 2008, Wu Po-hsiung became the second ruling KMT Chairman to visit the Sun Yat-sen Mausoleum since 1949.
-There were concerns that the 392 steps leading to the tomb would be too taxing given Wu's leg injuries.
+On 27 May 2008, KMT Chairman Wu Po-hsiung visited the masuoleum.
+On 31 May 2009, Wu Po-hsiun made a second visit.

-On 12 February 2014, Wang Yu-chi became the first ROC government official in office to visit the site after the end of the Chinese Civil War in 1949.
+On 12 February 2014, ROC official Wang Yu-chi visited the masuoleum during his mainland trip.
+This was the first visit by an ROC official in office since the end of the Chinese Civil War in 1949.

-On 31 October 2016, KMT chairwoman Hung Hsiu-chu visited the mausoleum during her mainland trip for the Cross-strait Peace Development Forum.
+On 31 October 2016, KMT Chairwoman Hung Hsiu-chu visited the mausoleum during her mainland trip.

-Former ROC president Ma Ying-Jeou visited the mausoleum on 28 March 2023.
+On 28 March 2023, former ROC President Ma Ying-Jeou visited the mausoleum.

+On 8 April 2026, KMT Chairwoman Cheng Li-wun visited the masuoleum during her mainland trip.